Taking a holistic approach to cybersecurity can help firms deal with the increasingly complex environment.

 Creating the Right Framework

-With an intelligence-led mindset, an effective cyber risk management strategy can be built. s the three lines of defense is lost.
+With an intelligence-led mindset, an effective cyber risk management strategy can be built.
 Without a strategy, a common purpose across the three lines of defense is lost.
 The strategy, at a high level, should incorporate governance, which is centered around implementing a framework with policies and standards.
 The framework should be flexible to enable an organization to scale its assessment responsibilities depending on the appetite that is set at the top of the house for risk management.
 Key components of a framework may include:

 - Establishing the scope of the program.